 A successful program also sends out the right signals to the stakeholders.
 They know that you have embraced change effectively, are ready for eLearning, and can create courses that fulfill the learning objectives.

 Remember, you may need to create more than one pilot course to get a hang of how eLearning works.
 So choose only 1-2 projects to implement in each bite-sized test course and make sure that you learn from your mistakes.

-An eLearning program is the most powerful instructional tool to fulfill your training needs.
+An eLearning program is now one of the most powerful tools available to fulfill your training needs.
 Use it wisely to reap the most benefits out of it!